Space tug: Skyrora Space Tug

 British launch vehicle manufacturer Skyrora shared details of their Space Tug in 2021, revealing it to be usable as the third stage of their Skyrora XL rocket.
 The company shared a video of the Space Tug undergoing a live test in January 2021.
 As well as being able to move a satellite from one orbit to another the Space Tug can perform a number of in-space operations including space debris removal.

 Exotrail SpaceVan Orbital Transfer Vehicle

-Exotrail unveils the April 12, 2022 of Orbital Transfer Vehicle, SpaceVan.
-The debut SpaceVan mission will launch on board a Falcon 9 rideshare mission in October 2023 following a launch service agreement signed between Exotrail and SpaceX.
+Exotrail unveils the April 12, 2022, of Orbital Transfer Vehicle, SpaceVan.
+The debut SpaceVan mission launched on board a Falcon 9 during the Transporter-9 rideshare mission on November 11th 2023, following a launch service agreement signed between Exotrail and SpaceX.
 At least three subsequent missions are planned throughout 2024 onboard multiple different launchers.

-Impulse Space's Mira
+Impulse Space Helios

-Demonstration orbital maneuvering and servicing vehicle, Mira is due to launch on SpaceX's Transporter-9 mission in October 2023.
+In addition to their currently flying Mira vehicle, Impulse Space is developing a far larger vehicle called Helios designed to carry 4000 kg to 5000 kg payloads directly to geosynchronous orbit.
+A first launch is planned for 2026.